nyctrn/mern-ra-project/README.md

 # Deploy the project to a kubernetes cluster

-- connect to cluster
+- Connect to the cluster

-## persistent volumes
+## persistent volume

 ```bash
 kubectl apply -f k8s/db/mongodb-pvc.yml